metamn/react/content/blog/on-design-sytems/index.md

 Why companies create design systems?
 A [quick analysis](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) reveals the main goals:

-- Internal: To build apps for a brand and/or platform.
+- Internal: To build apps for their brand and/or platform.
 - External: To build general purpose apps.
 - Foundational: To help build design systems and component libraries.